Plan my visit

 Parkings at Fraispertuis City are free.
 Suitable and reserved spaces are available in car parks 1 and 2 (the nearest to the two park entrances).
 These spaces are available to holders of a handicapped parking sticker.
 All you need to do is leave it behind the wind shield in a visible manner.

-Park access is free to people in wheelchairs.
+Park access is free to people in wheelchairs and blind people.
 The traditional entry prices are applicable for accompanying persons.

 After having purchased your ticket, you will receive a fast reference booklet as well as a wrist band for you and your personal attendants.
 These will help during your visit and give you access to some of the rides.
 This wrist band is non-transferable and valid only on the day on which it is delivered.
 It must be presented to our staff in order to facilitate your visit.
 Under no circumstances will a removed wrist band be replaced.